 - 1/4 cup apple cider vinegar

-This is used as a wet rub, but can be scaled up/down depending on the volume of your beef and/or diluted with water or other suitable liquid for a more liquid marinade.
+Scale the (optional) marinade ingredient amounts and/or adjust ingredients to suit your beef volume and personal preferences (and dog preferences) on flavours.
+The marinade is used as a wet rub in the jerky treats shown here, but can be scaled up/down depending on the volume of your beef and/or diluted with water or other suitable liquid for a more liquid marinade.

 Preparing the meat: